 Grizzly bears are spreading out across Idaho.
-You can encounter grizzlies in many of the northern Idaho mountain ranges and all along the Idaho-Montana border from I-90 to Yellowstone National Park (including the Bitterroot, Beaverhead, Centennial, and Henrys Lake mountain ranges).
-The bear population is also expanding its range into the Selway Bitterroot and Frank Church River of No Return Wildernesses as well.
-As part of the Greater Yellowstone Ecosystem, the Henrys Lake Range and the Centennial Mountains are especially prime habitat for grizzly bears and bear encounters should be expected.
+You can encounter grizzlies in many of the Northern Idaho mountain ranges and all along the Idaho/Montana border from I-15 (Monida Pass) to Yellowstone National Park.
+This area includes the Bitterroot, Beaverhead, Centennial and Henrys Lake mountain ranges.
+The bear population is also expanding its range into the Selway-Bitterroot Wilderness and the Frank Church River of No Return Wilderness.
+As part of the Greater Yellowstone ecosystem, the Henrys Lake Range and the Centennial Mountains are prime habitat for grizzly bears and bear encounters should be expected.

-Also, if your climb is in grizzly bear or black bear country, check with the appropriate U.S. Forest Service Ranger District to find out about current bear conditions.
+Finally, if your climb is in grizzly bear country, check with the appropriate U.S. Forest Service Ranger District to find out about current bear conditions.